-- greater emphasis on shareholders' interest

-- equitable and fair treatment of employees - reinforce key behaviors including a long-term view - whenever possible reward employees on performance factors within their control
+- greater emphasis on shareholders' interest - equitable and fair treatment of employees - reinforce key behaviors including a long-term view - whenever possible reward employees on performance factors within their control

 The LTIP revision was completed and approved by the Board on November 7, 2023.
-Under the revised LTIP plan, there is a single performance target, namely "LTIP Cashflow", which is calculated as the three year average of EBITDA for a given performance period, less cash interest paid, lease payments and excess pension payments.
+Under the revised LTIP plan, there is a single performance target, namely "LTIP Cashflow", which is calculated as the three year average of

+EBITDA for a given performance period, less cash interest paid, lease payments and excess pension payments.
 The target value of LTIP awards is based on the participant's LTIP target percentage of base salary, which is set using the approved and/or estimated budget for each year.
 The annual budgets are averaged over 3 years to determine the LTIP Cashflow target for the applicable performance period.
-For 2022 and 2023, approved budgets were used while 2024 and 2025 were estimated budgets.
+For 2024, an approved budget was used while 2025 and 2026 were estimated budgets.